zachariahmclean/trace/README.md

   Ladders like 1200 LIZ™ need to be run on the instrument in such a way that all of the peaks are resolved, otherwise they all blend together at the end.
-However, these ladders can be fixed by playing with the various parameters or manually with the built-in fix_ladders_interactive() app.
+However, these ladders can be fixed by playing with the various parameters (or supplying a truncated version of the GeneScan™ 1200 LIZ™) or manually with the built-in fix_ladders_interactive() app.

 # Installation